davidmreed/ktema-org-zola/content/articles/2025-05-30-the-worst-thing-i-ever-built.md

 ---
 title: The Worst Thing I Ever Built
-draft: true
 ---

 More than twenty years ago, I cut a corner to save the princely sum of about $200.
 I am still supporting the technical debt from that decision _today_.
 This is the story of the worst system I've ever built.

 ---

 My father was already wearing many different hats for our local community association when they had need of a new bookkeeper.
 He _wasn't_ a bookkeeper, but we were confident we could set him up for it.
 I was a 17-year-old hobbyist programmer at the time, writing C and Pascal and HTML on a motley and mostly secondhand collection of Macs.
 (I'd also built the association's website, mercifully since redone - I checked while writing this story).
-So it fell to me to set up the software for this new job.
-(I'm sure a measure of hubris was involved on my part).
+Hubris was certainly involved when I dove into this new project.

 The first question I had was "what software are we using?"
 QuickBooks.
 It's what the organization wanted.
 Do we have QuickBooks?
 We do not.
 But the last person to do this job did, and we can use their copy.
 Or something.
 It was never particularly clear.
 But a copy of QuickBooks 2002 on CD-ROM _did_ turn up.
 It was out of date even at the time, and more importantly, it was the Windows edition.
 We were a Mac family.
 It was also a trial edition.
 Did someone have the license key?
 Oh yes, they'll get it to us.
 (I don't need to tell you how that turned out, do I?)